 Keep in mind – some people change their login page’s URL for increased security.
 In fact, a few web hosts even take the liberty of doing it for you while setting up WordPress, to keep your website safe.
 However, in the vast majority of cases, you’ll find your login page using the default URL format mentioned above.
 Once at the login screen, you can enter your admin username and password.
-As you may recall, you chose these credentials while installing WordPress on your 000Webhost website:
+As you may recall, you chose these credentials while installing WordPress on a free 000webhost hosting control panel:

 If you’ve forgot your credentials, click on the Lost your password? button reset them:

 As long as you retain access to the email address associated with your admin account, you’ll never get locked out of your WordPress website.
 The platform will send you an email with a link where you can set a new password, then you’ll be able to get back into your dashboard.